angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 non-deterministic.
 As an exercise for the reader, try to think if there may be a way to modify the pile to improve your success rate.

-Using Echo as a storm engine without Doomsday is nice and straightforward: make a bunch of mana, cast Echo, and hope you draw well.
+Using Echo as a _Storm_ engine without Doomsday is nice and straightforward: make a bunch of mana, cast Echo, and hope you draw well.
 The main consideration here is how much mana and what types you leave yourself.
 While it is entirely possible to win with no mana after Echo, the more mana you have, the better your